Your Top 15 Questions About Writing to the Child You Sponsor, Answered

 delivering child letters

-When it arrives at the Child Development Centre your letter is logged and a photocopy taken to put in your child’s folder.
-Many of the children will take their letters home to share with their family so a copy is kept for when your sponsored child writes back.
+When your letter arrives at the Compassion project, your message is logged and a photocopy is taken to put in the folder of the child you sponsor.
+Many of the children will take these home to share with their family, so a copy is kept for when each child writes back.

-9) Do children get jealous if they don’t receive a letter?
+9) Do children feel upset if they don’t receive a letter when others do?

 Reading letters

-While not every child receives a letter, there is still great celebration.
-As Esinam, the project director of Dove Child Development Centre explains:
+While not every child receives a message with each collection, there is still great celebration.
+Esinam, the project director of Dove, explains:

 “When children get letters, the whole community hears about it and rejoices.
 Dove is a very small town that is not known to even some of her surrounding towns.
 So, for someone abroad to think about a child in Dove and write to that child, it is a very big thing for them.